goofball851/ToonFi_Framework/README.md

 # 🧪 ToonFi Framework

-A casual framework for cartoon worlds, experiments, and internet-native play.
+A casual framework for cartoon worlds, experiments, and internet-native play generated with the assistancve of ChatGPT.

 ---